I have gone back and forth for a long time now on whether or not to write this blog article.

 It took me almost a year to get past feeling bad for missing a call from him.
 I got over it because I know he realizes I can not sit on my phone waiting for his call.

-He knows that I work, take showers, and run out to get the mail, although I do admit, I take my phone with me to get the mail now, just in case.
+He knows that I work, that I have to take showers and run out to get the mail.
+Although I do admit, I take my phone with me to get the mail now, just in case.

 Another thing that I have had to cope with is SHAME.